Having decided on your topic structure and the format of your data, consider how you

 permissions that client has.

-An update is data published to a topic by a client or publisher that is applied to the
+An update is data published to a topic by a client that is applied to the

 topic to change the topic state.
 The updated data is then pushed out to